MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.29.md

 2. Anglers may fish in Kingfisher Pond and all tidal creeks year-round.

-3. We allow fishing from sunrise to sunset.
+3. We allow fishing from legal sunrise to legal sunset.

 4. Anglers may bank fish year-round throughout the refuge, unless otherwise posted.

-5. Boats may not be left on the refuge overnight.

-6. Anglers may only use non-motorized boats and boats with electric motors within impounded waters.
+5. Anglers may only use non-motorized boats and boats with electric motors within impounded waters.

-7. We require a Georgia fishing license for fishing in Georgia waters; we require a South Carolina freshwater fishing license for fishing in South Carolina waters (includes refuge impoundments and bank fishing from Laurel Hill Wildlife Drive).

 Wassaw National Wildlife Refuge